 Be impressed at Gillette Castle

 Want to visit the epic stone castle of “Sherlock Holmes” high on a cliff?
 Yep, me too!
-Gillette Castle is well known and is listed on the National Register of Historic Places.
+Gillette Castle is well known among Connecticut attractions and is listed on the National Register of Historic Places.
 The actor William Gillette commissioned this home, and it was built in 1914.
 Gillette was most famous for portraying Sherlock Holmes, thus, the character has become quite attached to the castle.

 Even without that interesting tidbit, this place is impressive, sitting high atop one of the hills of the “Seven Sisters”, in what is now known as Gillette Castle State Park.